elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Sometimes we need parentheses to correctly apply a quantifier, but we do not want their contents in results.
-A group may be excluded by adding ?: in the beginning.
-For instance, if we want to find (go)+, but don’t want the parentheses contents (go) as a separate array item, we can write: (?:go)+.
+  <div><strong>Interview Response:</strong> We may require parentheses to apply a quantifier appropriately, but we don't want the contents of those parentheses to appear in the results.
+By commencing with ( ?: ), a group can get omitted.
+For example, if we want to locate (go)+ but don't want the contents of the parenthesis (go) as a specific array item, we may use: (?:go)+.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />